-Proverbs 5 read and compare multiple versions
+Proverbs 5 – search, read, and compare multiple versions of the Bible

 Proverbs 5